Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.4.17_ps2-22/README.md

 While this kernel provides many improved functionalities absent from the 2.2.x kernels, not all software that comes pre-installed with PS2 Linux seems to work with this kernel (as the pre-installed software was originally built against the 2.2.1 kernel).
 Therefore, certain software and features that work seamlessly under 2.2.x kernels does not work under the 2.4.17 kernel.

+The 2.4.17_mvl21 kernel cannot be properly booted from the PS2 Linux Beta Release 1 DVD.
+Options for booting this kernel (AKMem and BB Navigator) are listed in the "Booting Kernel 2.4.17_mvl21" section below.

 ### Kernel Configuration File

 It is recommended that a known-working kernel configuration file be used when building the kernel below.
 The author's latest kernel configuration file is [available here](config-2.4.17_ps2-22).
 All appropriate kernel options outlined throughout this repository should be enabled in this configuration file.